Opening of the spring hunting season. A man cleans rifle barrel

 The MTM CRC Gun Cleaning Rod Case is almost 4 feet long!
 In other words, it holds cleaning rods assembled which is a lot nicer than having to screw them together each time you need them.
 For one-piece rods, it safely holds them from getting damaged.

-The MTM CRC Gun Cleaning Rod Case has slots for various-sized patches, and the thing I like most is it holds all of this stuff in a sealed box, preventing dust or dirt.
+The MTM CRC Gun Cleaning Rod Case has various-sized patch holders, and the thing I like most is it holds all of this stuff in a sealed box, preventing dust or dirt.
 It’s not for everyone in light of its size, but it’s one of my favourite gun gadgets so to speak.

 Make Sure to Do Your Rifle Cleaning